Updated: Aug 26

 I give you my Irish goodbye.

 P.S.
-With all of the quilt shows being cancelled we will not be traveling in the future.
+With all of the quilt shows being canceled we will not be traveling in the future.
 We will continue to sell online.
 I hope you all stay safe and keep sewing!

 This month we will have a 10% discount on any of our products purchased from the website.
 Use code 10SPECIAL to receive the discount when completing your order.